dwrrehman/editor/readme.md

 This is a simple modal text editor intended for my personal use, based on minimalism, ergonomics and simplicity.

-It's features and behavior are loosely based on that of TextEdit, as well as Vim and Kakoune.
+It's features and behavior are loosely based on that of TextEdit, ed, and vi/vim.

 ### Features: